inji/inji-openid4vp-ios-swift/README.md

 ###### Exceptions

 1. JsonEncodingFailed exception is thrown if there is any issue while serializing the generating vp_token or presentation_submission class instances.
+2. UnsupportedTypeDecoding exception is thrown when there is any issue in decoding the unsupported type.
-2. InterruptedIOException is thrown if the connection is timed out when network call is made.
+3. InterruptedIOException is thrown if the connection is timed out when network call is made.
-3. NetworkRequestFailed exception is thrown when there is any other exception occurred when sending the response over http post request.
+4. NetworkRequestFailed exception is thrown when there is any other exception occurred when sending the response over http post request.
-4. InvalidData exception is thrown if the response_type in the authorization request is not supported
+5. InvalidData exception is thrown if the response_type in the authorization request is not supported

 This method will also notify the Verifier about the error by sending it to the response_uri endpoint over http post request.
 If response_uri is invalid and validation failed then Verifier won't be able to know about it.